 One of the main conclusions we can make in this section is that the rest-UV colors of $z=9-10$ galaxies at M$_{\rm UV} < -21$ and $\log(M_{\star}/M_{\odot})=9-10$ are similar to those at the same UV luminosities and masses at $z=4-8$ redshift.
 This has implications for the interpretation of the evolution of the UV luminosity function.
 Evidence has been growing that the bright end of the rest-UV luminosity function changes little, if at all, from $z =$ 7 to 10.
 This idea was introduced by \citet{bowler20}, and even more recent luminosity function measurements (including using this same sample here) are continuing to find a higher-than-expected number density of these bright systems \citep[e.g.,][]{rojasruiz20,finkelstein21}.
 As the bright end of the luminosity function does appear to decline in abundance from $z =$ 4 to 7 \citep[e.g,][]{bouwens15,finkelstein15,bowler15}, this apparent lack in evolution at higher redshift points to a physical change in the galaxies themselves.

-The most obvious potential physical change would be in dust attenuation: if more distant galaxies at fixed UV magnitude are less attenuated, then the bright-end of the UV luminosity function would evolve more slowly than the faint-end, which is exactly what observations suggest.
-However, our results here cast doubt on this physical interpretation, as we find that the bulk of these bright-massive galaxies have similar UV spectral slopes as their $z \sim$ 7--8 counterparts, and thus by extrapolation likely have similar levels of dust attenuation.
-While our sample is small, if this result holds with larger samples from robust observations with the \textit{James Webb Space Telescope} ({\it JWST}) it implies another physical explanation will be needed, such as changes in the star-formation efficiency \citep[e.g,][]{finkelstein15b, stefanon19}, or time/mass-scales for the onset of quenching \citep[e.g.,][]{tacchella18, bowler20}.
+The most obvious potential physical change would be in dust attenuation: if more distant galaxies at fixed UV magnitude are less attenuated, then the bright end of the UV luminosity function would evolve more slowly than the faint end, which is exactly what observations suggest.
+However, our results here cast doubt on this physical interpretation, as we find that the bulk of these bright massive galaxies have similar UV spectral slopes as their $z \sim$ 7--8 counterparts, and thus by extrapolation likely have similar levels of dust attenuation.
+While our sample is small, if this result holds with larger samples from robust observations with the \textit{James Webb Space Telescope} ({\it JWST}) it implies another physical explanation will be needed, such as changes in the star-formation efficiency \citep[e.g,][]{finkelstein15b, stefanon19}, or time/mass scales for the onset of quenching \citep[e.g.,][]{tacchella18, bowler20}.